Deathstalker Destiny

 Deathstalker Destiny is a science fiction novel by British author Simon R Green.

-The sixth in a series of nine novels, Deathstalker Destiny is part homage to - and part parody of - the classic space operas of the 1950s, and deals with the themes of honour, love, courage and betrayal.
+The sixth in a series of nine novels, Deathstalker Destiny is part homage to – and part parody/satire of – the classic space operas of the 1950s, and deals with the themes of honour, love, courage and betrayal.

 Set in a far-future fictional universe, Deathstalker Destiny develops the plot and themes introduced in the previous books in the series.